 Where these events are taking place is unclear.
 There is a very large column behind Mary, and the floor looks to be that of an interior, however the background beyond Mary seems to be outdoors.

 Usually, the setting of the Annunciation is a key element.
-Traditionally, Mary is placed either in a garden as Fra Angelica has done in the Cortona Altarpiece, or in Mary’s home, as we see in the Merode Altarpiece.
-It also became popular to place Mary in a church as Van Eyck has done.
-In each of these Annunciation the setting is integral to communicating the theological ideas of the artist.
+Traditionally, Mary is placed either in a garden as Fra Angelica has done in the Cortona Altarpiece, or in Mary’s home, as we see in the https://www.kellybagdanov.com/essay-personal-goals-life/.
+It also became popular to place https://www.kellybagdanov.com/essay-on-college-athletes-getting-paid/ In each of these Annunciations the setting is integral to communicating the theological ideas of the artist.

 Titian, apparently, was not concerned about Mary’s earthly surroundings.
 Generally, in Annunciation works we are firmly placed in the sphere of humanity and having a heavenly figure like Gabriel, show up is shocking.
 That is not the case here.
 Only Mary is grounding the story on the earth, everything else in the painting is from the heavenly realm.
 When artist present the story of the Annunciation it is generally to emphasize the idea of God taking on flesh, Christ humanity is emphasized.
 In contrast, here we have the divine element of the story highlighted.

 The dramatic entrance of the dove